sneakaway-studio/tally-extension/README.md

 1. Install GIT and Github Desktop
 2. Create a Github account
 3. Clone the project
-4. If using remote API, comment out `obj.currentAPI = "development";` and following 2 lines in `bg-install.js`
+4. If using remote API, change config `options.localhost` to `false`
 5. Install in Chrome per above instructions
 6. Change options as needed in popup